-There were a few other objects that were fun for the kids to guess their use, including a terracotta bath tub (which looked like a bath tub) and ossuaries (which hold bones of deceased relatives).
+There were a few other objects that were fun for the kids to guess their use, including a terracotta bathtub (which looked like a bathtub) and ossuaries (which held bones of deceased relatives).

 As for the scrolls, there are several types exhibited (around in the circle below).
 Some are original documents (see the community rule below), and some are copies (hand-written copies of preexisting books).
 They date from the 3rd century BCE to the 1st, and even up to the destruction of the community in 68 CE, at the hands of the Romans.

 I enjoyed seeing Leviticus 23:22-29, which is the basis for Yom Kippur, the Jewish day of atonement.
 It also talks about farmers leaving part of their fields unharvested, for the poor and the stranger to come and take.
 There’s a portion of the Psalms.
 Apparently archaeologists found 32 copies of Deuteronomy, covering all portions of that book.
 Also on exhibit was a segment about community rules, regulations for the group who lived in the desert.

 CONTROVERY: There’s a raging controversy swirling around the scrolls concerning who wrote them, and the exhibition’s point of view.
 I won’t comment on it, other than saying the controversy exists.